Lactuca canadensis

-Lactuca canadensis is a species of wild lettuce known by the common names Canada lettuce, Canada wild lettuce, tall lettuce, and Florida blue lettuce.
+Lactuca canadensis is a species of wild lettuce known by the common names Canada lettuce, Canada wild lettuce, and tall lettuce.
 Its true native range is not clear, but it is considered to be a native of the eastern and central parts of North America.
 It naturalized in the western part of the continent as well as in Eurasia.

 Generally, Lactuca canadensis is a biennial herb in the daisy family growing from a taproot to maximum heights of 50–200 cm or more.
 The leaves are deeply lobed and occasionally toothed.
 The top of the stem bears an inflorescence with many flower heads, each up to 1 cm wide when open.
 The heads have many pale yellow ray florets, but no disc florets.
 The fruit is a dark-colored achene about half a centimeter (0.2 inches) long with a white pappus.

 Description

-Annual biennial dicot that may appear to be a weedy plant, but is variable in appearance.
+It is an annual biennial dicot that may appear to be a weedy plant, but is variable in appearance.
 Typically it is 7.6 cm-20.3 cm tall, but may be found up to 25.4 cm and 7.6 cm across with an oblong shape, wider at bases, and come to point at tip.
 Stem is glabrous and often glaucous, with light or reddish green color.
 Leaves are alternate mostly with deep pinnate lobes, however, small leaves have shallow lobes or none at all.
 Leaf surface color ranges from shiny to dull in light to dark green pigments that sometimes may appear in purple or yellow shear cast.
 Leaves are slightly toothed along margins with small hairs along underside of leaf vein.

 Flower heads appear dandelion-like, attach at the apex of the stem, and are 8mm across.
 The florets are yellowish or slightly red to orange in color, consisting of 12-25 per plant.
 The base of the flower head has several floral bracts that appear light green and glabrous.
 Flowers bloom in late summer or early fall for approximately 3–4 weeks.
 The flower does not seem to emit noticeable scent.
 After the blooming period, flowers are replaced by dark achenes with tufts of white hair.
 Its achene has a longitudinal ridge, may have black spots on either side, and are distributed by the wind.
 They are ovoid; slightly flattened, but curved in shape.
 A plant may have buds, flowers, and achenes simultaneously.
 Roots are a thick deep taproots that contain a white latex that is apparent when cut.

 Taxonomy

-Canada lettus is in the genus Lactuca, a group of flowering plants in the daisy family (Asteraceae), that are commonly is referred to as "lettuces".
+Canada lettuce is in the genus Lactuca, a group of flowering plants in the daisy family (Asteraceae), that are commonly is referred to as "lettuces".
 The genus contains at least 50 species worldwide.
 Lactuca canadensis was first formally described by Carl Linnaeus in 1759.

 It has been seen to hybridize wildly with Lactuca ludoviciana, and it is difficult to differentiate between the two species.